Internet forum: Administrators

 The administrators (short form: "admin") manage the technical details required for running the site.
 As such, they have the authority to appoint and revoke members as moderators, manage the rules, create sections and sub-sections, as well as perform any database operations (database backup, etc.).
 Administrators often also act as moderators.
-Administrators may also make forum-wide announcements, or change the appearance (known as the skin) of a forum.
+Administrators may also make forum-wide announcements or change the appearance (known as the skin) of a forum.
 There are also many forums where administrators share their knowledge.

 Post

-A post is a user-submitted message enclosed into a block containing the user's details and the date and time it was submitted.
+A post is a user-submitted message enclosed in a block containing the user's details and the date and time it was submitted.
 Members are usually allowed to edit or delete their own posts.
 Posts are contained in threads, where they appear as blocks one after another.
 The first post starts the thread; this may be called the TS (thread starter) or OP (original post).
-Posts that follow in the thread are meant to continue discussion about that post, or respond to other replies; it is not uncommon for discussions to be derailed.
+Posts that follow in the thread are meant to continue discussion about that post or respond to other replies; it is not uncommon for discussions to be derailed.

 On Western forums, the classic way to show a member's own details (such as name and avatar) has been on the left side of the post, in a narrow column of fixed width, with the post controls located on the right, at the bottom of the main body, above the signature block.
 In more recent forum software implementations, the Asian style of displaying the members' details above the post has been copied.

-Posts have an internal limit usually measured in characters.
-Often one is required to have a message with a minimum length of 10 characters.
-There is always an upper limit but it is rarely reached – most boards have it at either 10,000, 20,000, 30,000, or 50,000 characters.
+Posts have an internal limit, usually measured in characters.
+Often, one is required to have a message with a minimum length of 10 characters.
+There is always an upper limit, but it is rarely reached – most boards have it at either 10,000, 20,000, 30,000, or 50,000 characters.

 Most forums keep track of a user's postcount.
 The postcount is a measurement of how many posts a certain user has made.
 Users with higher postcounts are often considered more reputable than users with lower postcounts, but not always.
 For instance, some forums have disabled postcounts with the hopes that doing so will emphasize the quality of information over quantity.

 Thread

 A thread (sometimes called a topic) is a collection of posts, usually displayed from oldest to latest, although this is typically configurable: Options for newest to oldest and for a threaded view (a tree-like view applying logical reply structure before chronological order) can be available.
-A thread is defined by a title, an additional description that may summarize the intended discussion, and an opening or original post (common abbreviation OP, which can also be used to refer to the original poster), which opens whatever dialogue or makes whatever announcement the poster wished.
+A thread is defined by a title, an additional description that may summarize the intended discussion, and an opening or original post (common abbreviation OP, which can also be used to refer to the original poster), which opens whatever dialogue or makes whatever announcement the poster wishes.
 A thread can contain any number of posts, including multiple posts from the same members, even if they are one after the other.